dustxd/million-dollar-project/README.md

 # A Million Dollar Project

+A Bullet Journaling App created by [Candice Pang](https://github.com/dustxd), [Nerine Law](https://github.com/nerinelaw), [Sarah Ng](https://github.com/sarahngg)

 ## Project Description

 The project aims to resolve some of the common issues faced by bullet journalists: time-consuming styling, difficulty to look up an item, inflexibility in adding, editing, or deleting pages, etc. Bullet journals are known for its systematic approach to help planning and prioritization.
 By digitizing bullet journals, we are striving for improvements in usability and flexibility.
 Most data will be in the form of text and date/time.
 The system would require users to register and sign in before using.
 Users can primarily filter, search, view, add, edit, and delete the entries.
 Additional functionalities may include displaying page number like, uploading images, allowing users to publicize or share their bullet journals, etc.

 ## Project Task Requirements